gitmyles/Resume/README.md

 * Assisted in the software development of NeRvolver, a computational intelligence-based system (using evolutionary algorithms and fuzzy logic) for automated construction, analysis, and tuning of neuronal models.
 * Implemented NSGA-2 and END_VEGA evolutionary algorithms in C++, and performed an empirical algorithm analysis applied to neuronal modeling.
 * Implemented statistical functions for analysis of neuronal data (SPSS).
-* Prepared oral and poster presentations for national and international symposium and conferences.
+* Prepared oral and poster presentations for national and international symposiums and conferences.

 ### Summer Research Internships